 Each spring, all senior majors, psychology faculty and faculty emeriti, as well as our psychology award donors are invited to attend the Psychology Senior Banquet where our graduation awards are announced: the William Gatewood Workman, the John D. Kelton, the Edward L. Palmer, and the Sigma Xi awards.
 Awardees have a chance to meet and chat with their award donors at the event.

 Twice a year (fall and spring), the Davidson College Chapter of the Psi Chi International Honor Society holds an induction ceremony for new members.
 Invitations are sent to all eligible, declared psychology majors toward the beginning of each semester.
-Email Prof. Scott Tonidandel at firstname.lastname@example.org, Psi Chi adviser, for more information.
+Email Prof. Maurya Boyd at email@example.com, Psi Chi adviser, for more information.